-Sandro Tamanini's Italian language pagina sullo scopone describes a version of Scopone played in Trentino.
+Sandro Tamanini's pagina sullo scopone describes (in Italian) a 10-card Scopone variant with Napoli and a target score of 21 points.
 It includes an Italian translation of a well-known set of rules that appeared in 1937 and were attributed to Chitarrella, the probably fictional author of a 19th century book on Tressette and Mediatore.
 Mario Frasca has provided further details on the Wikipedia page Codice di Chitarrella.

-The Italian Wikipedia page on Scopa includes a number of variants.
-The section on (10-card) Scopone gives the rule that a sweep can be scored with the last card.
+The Italian Wikipedia page on Scopone includes a number of variants.

-The Italian site Tretre provides rules of Scopa, Scopone and several variants and you can play Scopa online against live opponents.
+The Italian site Tretre provided rules of Scopa, Scopone and several variants.
 At this site you can also find the Biblioteca del tre with online copies of early Italian rule books for various games including Scopone.

-You can download a freeware Scopa and Scopone programs from Thanos Card Games.
+You can download a freeware Scopone program from Thanos Card Games.

 You can play Scopone online at the Italian language site ludopoli.it.